 (minimum group size just 4 persons, for more info see our frequently asked questions section)

 Breakfast on the first morning.
 Some hotels offer an early morning breakfast service.
-If not, we stop at the town of Ollantaytambo on the way to the start of the trek where you'll have the opportunity to buy breakfast, Meal (lunch) in restaurant in Aguas Calientes on the final day.
-Entrance to the thermal springs in Aguas Calientes (optional) US$3, Sleeping bags can be hired in our office for the 4 day trek (every sleeping bag is washed prior to each use), Tips for the guide, cook and porters.
+If not, we stop near the town of Urubamba on the way to the start of the trek where you'll have the opportunity to buy breakfast, Meal (lunch) in restaurant in Aguas Calientes on the final day.
+Entrance to the thermal springs in Aguas Calientes (optional) US$6, Sleeping bags can be hired in our office for the 4 day trek (every sleeping bag is washed prior to each use), Tips for the guide, cook and porters.
 The optional night in Aguas Calientes, along with the associated accommodation, meals, entrance fees, bus tickets etc are not included.
 This can be arranged easily, independently (We can change the date of your train ticket, if you advise us before paying the deposit).
-Entrance fee to climb Huayna Picchu (optional) - Huayna Picchu is the tall mountain behind Machu Picchu, a fee to climb this narrow and steep trail was introduced by the government in July 2011 and entrance tickets should be purchased in advance online.
+Entrance fee to climb Huayna Picchu (optional) - Huayna Picchu is the tall mountain behind Machu Picchu - entrance tickets to Huayna Picchu should be purchased well in advance online.
 See our frequently asked questions page for further details.

-1. Personal porters can be hired to help carry your personal items such as clothes, sleeping bag etc. The services of a half porter (maximum 6kg or 13lb per person) can be hired for US$80 (2016) & US$85 (2017).
+1. Personal porters can be hired to help carry your personal items such as clothes, sleeping bag etc. The services of a half porter (maximum 6kg or 13lb per person) can be hired for US$85 (2019).
 If you hire the services of a half porter we will provide you with a lockable porter bag to safeguard your equipment (you will need to supply the small padlock).
-However, even with this service you will still need to take a daypack to carry your essential items such as rain poncho, warm fleece, camera and water bottle.
+However, even with this service you will still need to take a day-pack to carry your essential items such as rain poncho, warm fleece, camera and water bottle.
 Please note that due to new government regulations the maximum number of porters that we can use in each group has now been capped.
 This is why we have had to limit the maximum amount of personal equipment that you can give to a porter to carry for you to 6kg or 13lb per person.
 (The maximum amount that each porter can carry on the Inca Trail has also been limited to 18kg or 40lb per porter, i.e. 12kg of items for tourists and 6kg for their own equipment).
-Approximately 35% of our clients hire the services of an extra half porter.
+Approximately 40% of our clients hire the services of an extra half porter.
 This service needs to be requested at the time of making the original trek booking.
 Porters cannot be added at a later date or during the trek itself as trek permits also have to be bought well in advance for our porters.